Chahi Taret Khuntakpa

 The Chahi Taret Khuntakpa (ꯆꯍꯤ ꯇꯔꯦꯠ ꯈꯨꯟꯇꯥꯛꯄ), also known as the Seven Years Devastation, was a period in the history of Manipur when the Manipur Kingdom was occupied by the Burmese from 1819 to 1826 CE (3212–3218 MF in the Meitei calendar).

 The Chahi Taret Khuntakpa caused destruction, war, and the near collapse of the Meitei population.
-Many Meitei people were killed, and others fled to Assam, Tripura, Sylhet, and even Myanmar.
+Many Meitei people were killed, and many others fled to Assam, Tripura, Sylhet, and even Myanmar.
 The contemporaneous Manor Din was similarly catastrophic for Assam.

 The Burmese invasion began during the rule of King Marjit Singh and was led by Burmese general Mingimala Bandula.
 Marjit, along with his brothers Chourjit Singh and Gambhir Singh, fled to Cachar.

 In 1824, the First Anglo-Burmese War began.
 Gambhir Singh formed a group called the Manipur Levy with 500–2,000 men, trained and supported by the British under Captain Grant.
 This force successfully fought the Burmese and pushed them out of Manipur.

 In February 1826, the Treaty of Yandabo was signed.
 It ended the war and officially restored Gambhir Singh as the King of Manipur.

 Background

 The Burmese aggression in Manipur was a prolonged period of military invasions and political upheaval, spanning from the 15th to the 18th century.
 The decline of Manipur’s political stability began after the death of Meitei King Garibnawaz (Pamheiba), leading to a weakened state and internal conflicts.
-The political history of Manipur during this era is characterized by frequent Burmese invasions, internal disputes, and succession conflicts, marked by instances of treason, intrigue, and rebellion.
+The political history of Manipur during this era was characterized by frequent Burmese invasions, internal disputes, and succession conflicts, marked by instances of treason, intrigue, and rebellion.

 Between 1758 and 1824, the Burmese army conducted multiple invasions of Manipur, resulting in widespread devastation over a period of 66 years.
 These invasions forced the Meitei population to flee due to political persecution, with many seeking refuge in neighboring regions such as Cachar, Tripura, East Bengal, and Assam.

 The first significant Burmese invasion occurred in 1755 under the leadership of Alaungpaya (also known as Alempara), the founder of the Burmese dynasty.
 Alaungpaya, a prominent military leader, launched an expedition to Manipur during the reign of Meitei King Moramba Gourashyam (1753–1759) to subdue the Meiteis.
 The Burmese forces employed firearms, which were unfamiliar to the Meitei troops and created widespread fear.
 The resulting panic led to the mass exodus of the Meitei population, leaving the Manipur plains largely deserted.
 This event is historically referred to as "Khuntak Ahaanba" or "the first great devastation."